wiktormalyska/oth/notes/Index.md

 This is an obsidian note, it can link to other notes via wikilinks (see: [[Configuration is bloat]] and [[It handles subdirectories]])

+Check also [[subdir with spaces/File with spaces]] to see how it handles spaces in filenames.

 We can do code highlighting

 ```python